top of page

 Caring for Your Morels

-We've reached the end; the culmination of the Colorado morel series.
+We've reached the culmination of the Colorado Morel Series.
 This final post will be all about caring for your precious morels.
-You've probably put some effort into learning where and how to find these morels, and you've likely spent time in the woods unsuccessfully, coming home empty handed.
-Well, now that you have some, let's learn how to take care of them!
-In this post we will cover a variety of topics.
-From field care and safe transport, all the way to processing and preserving your morels at home!
+You've probably put some effort into learning where and how to find these morels, and you've likely spent time in the woods unsuccessfully, coming home empty-handed.
+Now that you have some let's learn how to take care of them!
+In this post, we will cover a variety of topics.
+From field care and safe transport all the way to processing and preserving your morels at home!

-An important note: be sure to fully cook your morels before consuming!
-They contain a small amount of toxins that are easily removed by heat.
-Also be sure follow the disclaimer at the bottom of this page!
 Don’t consume anything based on the information on this website.
-Consult an expert and be 100% sure of your identification before consuming any wild foods.
-Foraging can be such a rewarding experience, but don’t become complacent, there are things out there that can and will make you sick or kill you.
+Consult an expert and be 100% sure of your identification before consuming wild foods.
+Foraging can be such a rewarding experience, but don’t become complacent.
+There are things out there that can and will make you sick or kill you.

-Morels live in dirty places and they make great receptacles for debris with all their nooks and crannies, but their emergence from the ground isn’t the only thing making morels dirty.
+Morels live in dirty places and make great receptacles for debris with all their nooks and crannies, but their emergence from the ground isn’t the only thing making morels dirty.
 They can often be soiled from sand and dirt splashing onto them during a rain storm, from bugs making homes out of them, from other critters having a nibble here or there, or from the worst offender, ash and soot on burn morels!
-In my opinion, nothing is worse than eating gritty mushrooms, so here are the steps I take to make sure my morels are in great shape and grit free by the time I utilize them in the kitchen!
+Nothing is worse than eating gritty mushrooms, so here are the steps I take to ensure my morels are in great shape and grit-free by the time I utilize them in the kitchen!

 Some very dirty burn morels!